juftin/homelab/docs/traefik.md

 -   `traefik.http.services.jupyter-svc.loadbalancer.server.port`
     -   Instructs the load balancer to operate on port 8888 (the exposed port of the application)
 -   `traefik.http.routers.jupyter-rtr.entrypoints`
-    -   Instructs the router to use the "https" entrypoint (https://jupyter.example.com)
+    -   Instructs the router to use the "websecure" entrypoint (https://jupyter.example.com)
 -   `traefik.http.routers.jupyter-rtr.middlewares:`
     -   Instructs the router to use the middleware service, `chain-oauth-google@file` which requires Google OAuth for access